Table Of Contents_

 Also Read: Best Noise Cancelling Headphones 2019

 Don’t Go Too Cheap: Headphones with running in mind are designed more rigorously than standard options.
 If you go too cheap, you risk getting a pair that isn’t robust enough to keep up with you.
 The last thing you’d want is for the earpieces to be uncomfortable and/or constantly fall off.
 The sound quality may also take a backseat to meet the tight price, or it could mean poor battery life on wireless headsets.

 Less Than Ideal Fit: When you’re running, your headphones will constantly get jolted.
 So it’s especially important that the fit is snug and secure.
 The headphones should have some design cue to account for that (i.e. ear fins that hug the inner ear for support).
-If you’re going the wireless route, we’d recommend to stay away from large earpieces and be mindful of weight.
+If you’re going the wireless route, we’d recommend staying away from large earpieces and being mindful of weight.
 Lightweight headphones generally stay in place better.

 Wrong Inline Remote: An easy mistake to make is buying a headphone with the wrong in-line remote.
 Many headphones have an in-line playback remote somewhere on the cable, because so many of us use our smartphones as the source.
 However, because the two most popular mobile operating systems function differently, manufacturers have to create two versions of the remote.
 Make sure you buy the appropriate iOS or Android headphone model.

 It’s great that we have a lot of choices these days for headphones suitable for running.
 Wireless headphones are on the frontline because users love removing the cord from their workouts.
 But, there are various designs/styles out there, and some work better than others.
 Runners should be extra mindful of fit and weight.
 It’s no fun when the headphones don’t stay in place and interrupt our workout.
 Additionally, we’re prone to sweat and the elements, if exercising outdoors.
 You’ll have to consider the extent of durability for your usage.